mmick66/CalendarView/README.md

 The calendar defaults to Monday which is standard in Europe.

-### Loading Events
+### Events

-This component has the ability to fetch events from the system's `EKEventStore` which is syncronised with the native calendar provided in iOS.
+This component has the ability to sync events from the system's `EKEventStore` which is common with the native calendar provided in iOS.

+#### Loading Events

+To load events from the system's calendar call the followint method:

 ```Swift
 self.calendarView.loadEvents()